brookingcharlie/kafka-connect-course/code/demo-2/README.md

 }
 ```

-We can see the output record using a console consumer:
+We can see the output record using a console consumer.
+Since we've enabled converter schemas, we see the payload as a nested property alongside its schema.

 ```
 $ docker run --rm -it --net=host landoop/fast-data-dev:2.5.0 \